tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 <a href="https://docs.sentry.io/"><img src="../media/rasters/sentry.png"/></a>

-I like these examples because you can easily scan them to get a sense of the whole.
+I like these examples because you can easily scan the sidebar to get a sense of the whole.
 The nav menu is just two levels, so it's not overwhelming.
 There aren't a million topics that would make it difficult to grasp the whole.
 Being able to get a sense of the whole is one of the main purposes of this hierarchy.

 ### Can you get rid of the sidebar nav?

 Although the sidebar navigation is fairly common in docs, it's also somewhat controversial.
 Some people think the sidebar nav is detritus from another era (e.g., dated tripane help).
 They argue that it's not something people frequently use, so why bother with it?

-In my experience, if you remove the sidebar from your docs, users tend to dislike its absence.
-In a comment on a post on my site, [Barry Grennon](https://www.linkedin.com/in/barrygrenon/) [explains](http://idratherbewriting.com/2017/05/01/write-the-docs-podcast-episode-5-where-do-we-belong/#comment-3288347593):
+But I think if you remove the sidebar from your docs, users end up disoriented and in need of more context and grounding.
+In a comment on my site, [Barry Grennon](https://www.linkedin.com/in/barrygrenon/) [explains](http://idratherbewriting.com/2017/05/01/write-the-docs-podcast-episode-5-where-do-we-belong/#comment-3288347593):

 > ...
 We also tried getting rid of TOCs, and people hated it.
 However, our web analytics show that users almost never interact with the TOC.
 And if they do, it is usually only with the few proximate pages in the TOC to the page they happen to be on.
 >